-IT administrators can mitigate a significant number of mobile data security risks associated with mobile applications and devices by founding best practices and native security measures.
+IT administrators can mitigate a significant number of mobile data security risks associated with mobile applications and devices through security best practices and native security measures.

 When smartphones originally emerged, they offered minimal built-in security.
 With its over-the-air device management and native encryption, BlackBerry was a noteworthy case and fostered expansive business adoption, driving different manufacturers to emulate BlackBerry.